alastairlundy/Extensions.Settings/README.md

 If I approve of the changes, please open a pull request and we'll see about getting the changes merged.

+## Roadmap
+This project doesn't aim to provide every possible implementation of Store Providers.

+Store Provider implementations for commonly used Store types are welcome, and future versions will create sub-packages that focus on those store providers such as XML, JSON, and INI files.
+A few Database store provider implementation classes may also be added in the future under their own sub-packages.

+Future versions may also add more interfaces or models that assist with working with Stores.

+Beyond that, enhancements and improvements, extension methods for Store Providers, and other features are also possibilities for the future.

 ## Credits/ Acknowledgements